 Parents are asked to provide contact details in the event that you need to be contacted in the course of the school day.
-An emergency contact for pupils is also requested.
-It is useful to have more than one emergency contact for your child/ren.
-You will be asked to check and confirm this information at the beginning of each academic year.
-However, if your circumstances or details change we would appreciate it if you let us know as soon as possible (e.g. changes to mobile numbers, change of address etc.).
+An emergency contact for pupils is also requested, and it is useful to have more than one emergency contact for your child/ren.
+You will be asked to check and confirm this information at the beginning of each academic year, but it is important that you keep the school informed of any changes to these contact details in the course of the school year (e.g. changes to mobile numbers, change of address etc.)